Togoland: World War I occupation and beyond

 After calling on the German colony to surrender on 6 August 1914, French and British troops invaded unopposed the next day.
 No military personnel were stationed in the protectorate.
 The police force consisted of a commander and deputy commander, 10 German sergeants, 1 native sergeant and 660 Togolese policemen deployed throughout the territory.
 The Entente forces occupied Lomé, then advanced on a powerful new radio station near Kamina, east of Atakpamé.
-The colony surrendered on 26 August 1914, after the German technicians who had built the radio installation destroyed the station during the night of 24/25 August.
+The colony surrendered on 26 August 1914 under governor Hans Georg von Doering after the German technicians who had built the radio installation destroyed the station during the night of 24/25 August.
 In the weeks before the destruction, Kamerun, German Southwest Africa, German East Africa and 47 ships on the high seas were sent reports of Allied actions, as well as warnings of trouble ahead.
 On 27 December 1916, Togoland was separated into French and British administrative zones.
 After the end of World War I, members of the newly established Czechoslovakia government considered acquiring the colony as Czechoslovak Togo, but the idea never proceeded past creating a flag.
 Following the ratification of the Treaty of Versailles, on 20 July 1922, Togoland formally became a League of Nations Class B mandate divided into French Togoland and British Togoland, covering respectively about two-thirds and one-third of the territory.

 The British area of the former German colony was integrated into Ghana in 1957 after a May 1956 plebiscite in which 58% of British-area residents voted to join Ghana upon its independence, rather than remaining under British-administered United Nations Trusteeship.

 The French-ruled region became the Republic of Togo in 1960 and is now known as the Togolese Republic.
 In 1960, the new state invited the last German governor of Togoland, Duke Adolf Friedrich of Mecklenburg, to the country's official independence celebrations.

 Governors

 Planned symbols for Togoland

 In 1914 a series of drafts were made for proposed Coat of Arms and Flags for the German colonies.
-However, World War I broke out before the designs were finished and implemented and the symbols were never actually taken into use.
+However, World War I broke out before the designs were finalized and implemented and the symbols were never actually taken into use.
 Following the defeat in the war, Germany lost all its colonies and the prepared coat of arms and flags were therefore never used.